 1.1 This report outlines the content and purpose of the new Planning Obligations Supplementary Planning Document (SPD).
-The draft SPD is attached at Appendix 1 and it is recommended that this draft document be published for consultation from 30 April to 28 May 2020.
+The draft SPD is attached at Appendix 1 and it is recommended that this draft document be published for consultation in accordance with the Council's approved Statement of Community Involvement, as soon as Government guidance relating to Covid-19 permits this to occur safely and responsibly.